WPDE-TV

-WPDE-TV (channel 15) is a television station licensed to Florence, South Carolina, United States, serving the Pee Dee and Grand Strand regions of South Carolina and affiliated with ABC and The CW.
-It is owned by Sinclair Broadcast Group, which also operates Dabl affiliate WWMB (channel 21, also licensed to Florence) under a shared services agreement (SSA) with owner Howard Stirk Holdings.
-Both stations share studios on University Boulevard in Conway, while WPDE-TV's transmitter is located on Pee Dee Church Road in Floydale, South Carolina.
+WPDE-TV (channel 15) is a television station licensed to Florence, South Carolina, United States, serving the Pee Dee and Grand Strand regions of South Carolina as an affiliate of ABC and The CW.
+It is owned by Sinclair Broadcast Group, which also operates WWMB (channel 21, also licensed to Florence) under a shared services agreement (SSA) with owner Howard Stirk Holdings.
+The two stations share studios on University Boulevard in Conway; WPDE-TV's transmitter is located on Pee Dee Church Road in Floydale, South Carolina.

 History

 On June 24, 1978, Eastern Carolinas Broadcasting, a group of primarily local investors, applied to the Federal Communications Commission (FCC) to build a new television station on channel 15 in Florence.
-The FCC granted the application on March 15, 1979, issuing a construction permit to WPDE-TV on March 15, 1979.
-At the time, the area served by the station was so rural that it was able to apply for a loan from the Farmers Home Administration, which lent nearly $2 million for the construction of studios in the former Florence Civic Coliseum on Cashua Drive and a 2000 ft tower at Dillon.
+The FCC granted the application and issued a construction permit to WPDE-TV on March 15, 1979.
+At the time, the area served by the station was still very rural, allowing Eastern Carolina Broadcasters to apply for a loan from the Farmers Home Administration.
+Ultimately, the company received nearly $2 million to renovate the former Florence Civic Coliseum on Cashua Drive into a main studio.
+The loan also enabled the construction of a 2000 ft tower at Dillon.

 WPDE debuted on November 22, 1980.
-It gave Florence its second commercial television station after WBTW (channel 13) and its only ABC network service.
+It gave Florence its second commercial television station after WBTW (channel 13).
+The station immediately took the ABC affiliation.
 The station was projected to provide ABC programming to 750,000 people that were unserved by that network.
 It was the first new commercial TV station in South Carolina since WCIV-TV started in Charleston in 1962 and the first for Florence since 1954.
-WBTW, a CBS affiliate, had aired some ABC programs prior to the second station's launch.
+WBTW, a CBS affiliate, had aired some ABC programs in off-hours prior to WPDE's launch.

 In May 1985, Diversified Communications of Portland, Maine, acquired WPDE-TV for $14.5 million.
 Over the course of the 1990s, the station shifted more and more resources toward the Myrtle Beach area.
 By 2000, more than half of its 70 employees were working in leased studio space there.
 In 2001, the station announced that it would move its Myrtle Beach employees and newscast production to a new facility in Conway which had previously housed bank offices.